The ACER Foundation supports a range of projects that address the needs of educationally disadvantaged groups in the community.

-ACER staff are providing support of other not-for-profit organisations in terms of initial advice on project scoping and evaluation; access to specific research data; recommendations on targeted strategies to address educational needs; assistance with the development of proposals; assistance in establishing criteria for the assessment of proposals, assistance in the clarification of research specifications and processes; a percentage of free places for attendees at Tenderbridge and LLEAP workshops.
+ACER staff are providing support of other not-for-profit organisations in terms of initial advice on project scoping and evaluation; access to specific research data; recommendations on targeted strategies to address educational needs; assistance with the development of proposals; assistance in establishing criteria for the assessment of proposals, and assistance in the clarification of research specifications and processes.

 David Wirrapanda Foundation